AI Tools for Marketing

 Paid subscription with tiers scaling by minutes of video generated per month and number of seats.
 Enterprise pricing is available for teams producing at high volume.

-Best for internal training videos, product walkthroughs, and explainer content at scale.
-For personalized one-to-one outreach where each video addresses a specific person, HeyGen is the more focused alternative.
+Best for internal training, product walkthroughs, and explainer content at scale where compliance and approval flows matter.
+Not ideal for personalized one-to-one outreach.
+HeyGen is more focused there.

 What it does well